 What should I do?
-If your flight or package holiday was cancelled, you don’t have to accept a voucher or credit note, nor do you have to rebook.
+If your package holiday was cancelled, you don’t have to accept a refund credit note, nor do you have to rebook.
 You are legally entitled to a refund.
 Make this clear to the firm, in writing.
 If it still won’t do the right thing, you could try to claim through your card provider.

 Are airlines issuing refunds?

-The good news is that if your flight was cancelled, you’re due a refund.
+If your flight is cancelled by the airline, you’re due a refund.
 This applies for all flights on any airline that departs from an EU country, as well as Iceland, Norway, Switzerland and the UK, and flights on any EU carrier from any airport.

 Outside of the EU, the rules are more complex.
 Your rights likely depend on the individual airline or travel agent’s terms and conditions.

-Despite the rules, airlines like British Airways and Ryanair are making it very difficult to claim.
+Despite the rules, airlines like British Airways and Ryanair have made it very difficult to claim.